ska-telescope/mid-cbf-mcs/docs/src/guide/developer/code_design_notes.rst

 *and* message string; for example: ``command_id, result_code_message =
 ('1725379432.518609_238583733127885_RemoveAllReceptors', '[0, "RemoveAllReceptors completed OK"]')``.

-One implication of the shift to execute commands in a separate thread is that the structure of the command logic had to change to accomodate parallelism.
-In devices, ``FastCommand``s are implemented as an "execution" method that initiates the command when called, and a command class (instantiated during initialization), whose ``do()`` method calls a "command thread" method in the component manager; this where the command logic lives.
-When the command is called by a client, the execution method fetches the command class object and runs its ``do()`` method.
-Additionally, the device either implements ``is_<COMMAND>_allowed()`` methods for commands that override baseclass commands, or else the command class implements an ``is_allowed()`` method for novel commands, which these commands' ``do()`` methods use as a condition to guard the component manager call in case a command is called from an invalid state, etc. By contrast, LRCs still implement the execution method, but do not implement command classes; instead, during initialization a ``SubmittedSlowCommand`` object is instantiated and when the command is executed, this object's ``do()`` method is called instead.
+One implication of the shift to execute commands in a secondary thread is that the structure of the command logic had to change to accomodate parallelism.
+In devices, ``FastCommand``s are implemented as a "command" method that initiates the command when called, and a command class (instantiated during initialization), whose ``do()`` method calls an "execution" method in the component manager; this where the command's logic lives.
+When the command is called by a client, the command method fetches the command class object and runs its ``do()`` method.
+Additionally, the device either implements an ``is_<COMMAND>_allowed()`` method for commands that override baseclass commands, or else the command class implements an ``is_allowed()`` method for novel commands, which these commands' ``do()`` methods use as a condition to guard the component manager call in case a command is called from an invalid state, etc.

+By contrast, LRCs still implement the command method, but do not implement command classes; instead, during initialization, a ``SubmittedSlowCommand`` object is instantiated and when the command is executed, this object's ``do()`` method is called instead.
 Rather than just one method in the component manager, LRCs have two.
 The first "submit" method has public scope and is the one called by the ``SubmittedSlowCommand``'s ``do()`` method.
-All this public method does is submit a task to the ``TaskExecutor``'s queue and, among other things, this task's arguments include 1. the second, private scoped, command thread, containing all the command's logic, and 2. the ``is_<COMMAND>_allowed()`` function, now defined in the component manager rather than the device; this is important, as the validity of calling a given command needs to be evaluated when the task is executed rather than when the command is called by the client.
+All this public method does is submit a task to the ``TaskExecutor``'s queue.
+This task's arguments include
+1. the second, private scoped, execution method, containing the command's logic, and 2. the ``is_<COMMAND>_allowed()`` function (now in the component manager), which is important, as the validity of calling a given command needs to be evaluated when the task is executed rather than when the command is called by the client.
 For this reason, overridden baseclass commands still have an overridden ``is_<COMMAND>_allowed()`` method defined in the device, but all it does is return ``True``, in order to defer judgement to the component manager's ``is_<COMMAND>_allowed()`` method that will run when the command is popped off of the queue.

 Another implication of parallelism in MCS is that multiple commands can be queued without regard for their results, or even for how long they take to run (at least until their results are needed),